 Causes of hearing loss

-Some of the many causes of deafness include:
+Some of the many causes of hearing loss include:

-- Hereditary disorders – some types of deafness are hereditary, which means parents pass on flawed genes to their children.
-In most cases, hereditary deafness is caused by malformations of the inner ear.
+- hereditary disorders – some types of hearing loss are hereditary, which means parents pass on affected genes to their children.
+In most cases, hereditary hearing loss is caused by malformations of the inner ear

-- Genetic disorders – genetic mutations may happen: for example, at the moment of conception when the father’s sperm joins with the mother’s egg.
-Some of the many genetic disorders that can cause deafness include osteogenesis imperfecta, Trisomy 13 S and multiple lentigines syndrome.
+- genetic disorders – genetic mutations may happen: for example, at the moment of conception when the father’s sperm joins with the mother’s egg.
+Some of the many genetic disorders that can cause hearing loss include osteogenesis imperfecta, (Patau syndrome) and

-- Prenatal exposure to disease – a baby will be born deaf or with hearing problems if they are exposed to certain diseases in utero, including rubella (German measles), influenza and mumps.
-Other factors that are thought to cause congenital deafness include exposure to methyl mercury and drugs such as quinine.
+- prenatal exposure to disease – a baby will be born deaf or with hearing problems if they are exposed to certain diseases in utero, including rubella (), and .
+Other factors that are thought to cause congenital deafness include exposure to methyl mercury and medications such as quinine

-- Noise - loud noises (such as gun shots, firecrackers, explosions and rock concerts), particularly prolonged exposure either in the workplace or recreationally, can damage the delicate mechanisms inside the ear.
+- noise – loud noises (such as gun shots, firecrackers, explosions and rock concerts), particularly prolonged exposure either in the or recreationally, can damage the delicate mechanisms inside the ear.
 If you are standing next to someone, yet have to shout to be heard, you can be sure that the noise is loud enough to be damaging your ears.
-You can protect your hearing by reducing your exposure to loud noise or wearing suitable protection such as ear muffs or ear plugs.
+You can by reducing your exposure to loud noise or wearing suitable protection such as ear muffs or ear plugs

-- Disease - certain diseases can cause deafness, including meningitis, mumps, cytomegalovirus and chicken pox.
-A severe case of jaundice is also known to cause deafness.
+- disease – certain diseases can cause hearing loss, including , mumps, and .
+Severe cases of jaundice can also cause hearing loss

-- Other causes – other causes of deafness include Meniere’s disease and exposure to certain chemicals.
+- other causes – other causes of deafness include and exposure to certain chemicals.

 Age-related hearing loss

-Our hearing gradually becomes less acute as we age.
-This is normal, and rarely leads to deafness.
 Age-related hearing loss (presbycusis) typically begins with the loss of higher frequencies, so that certain speech sounds – such as ‘s’, ‘f’ and ‘t’ – end up sounding very similar.
-This means the older person can hear, but not always understand.
+This means the person can hear, but not always understand.
 For example, the words ‘see’ and ‘tea’ might sound the same.

-Tinnitus means a sensation of ringing in the ears.
-Some of the causes of tinnitus include middle ear infections and damage to the ear from loud noises.
+Tinnitus is not an illness or disease.
+Some of the triggers of tinnitus include middle ear infections and damage to the ear from loud noises.
 Tinnitus may occur on its own, or in conjunction with hearing loss.